mobile rating

 It took several months to coordinate schedules, finalize logistics, and identify a suitable weather window that would allow for proper observation of the newly discovered colony.
 By February 2025, all preparations were complete, and Professor Channing arrived in Tanzania.

-Between February 20 and 25, 2025, guided by Altezza Travel, researchers from the Tanzania Wildlife Research Institute (TAWIRI) and Professor Channing explored five known rivers between 3,600 and 4,100 meters (11,800–13,500 ft) on Mt Kilimanjaro and successfully located the frogs.
-The research team collected several specimens, took DNA samples, and sent them for laboratory analysis.
+Between February 20 and 25, 2025, guided by Altezza Travel, researchers from the Tanzania Wildlife Research Institute (TAWIRI) and Professor Channing explored five known rivers between 3,500 and 4,000 meters (11,500–13,100 ft) on Mt Kilimanjaro and successfully located the frogs.
+The research team collected DNA samples and sent them for laboratory analysis.

-On March 5, we received the results: the frogs belonged to the Amietia nutti species.
+On March 5, we received the results: the frogs belonged to the Amietia wittei species.
 This confirmed that they were the same species found in the tropical forests of Kilimanjaro and the Rwenzori Mountains.
-The discovery overturned the previous belief that Amietia nutti couldn’t survive beyond 2,800 meters (9,200 ft) and revealed their ability to adapt to the harsh conditions of Kilimanjaro’s moorland zone, where food sources are scarce.
+The discovery overturned the previous belief that Amietia wittei couldn’t survive beyond 3,000 meters (9,800 ft) and revealed their ability to adapt to the harsh conditions of Kilimanjaro’s moorland zone.

 More details on the expedition